strobosco/CSCHacks/README.md

 ---
 ## Instructions

-As of right now the app can only be run locally. to view setup instructions refer to the [MVP](MVP.md) guide.
+As of right now the app can only be run locally. to view setup instructions refer to the [MVP](MVP.md) guide. **However, authentication can not be run as we have submitted a request to extend the users that can authenticate that go beyond our development.**

 **WARNING:** the app currently functions so clicking "Create" will in fact create a playlist on your user account.